Margita Stefanović: Biography

 After Milan's death and Ekatarina Velika's end, Magi continued her work as a musician.
-During 1994/1995 she played in a band called Kurajberi, which gathered several Belgrade musicians and was focused mainly on performing covers at club gigs and jam sessions.
-In 1995, with a group of young Belgrade musicians involved in a techno movement, she formed a band called EQV and released an album Ti si sav moj bol (You are All of My Anguish) named after the famous Ekatarina Velika song, the album itself containing a techno version of the same song.
+During 1994–95 she played in a band called Kurajberi, which gathered several Belgrade musicians and was focused mainly on performing covers at club gigs and jam sessions.
+In 1995, with a group of young Belgrade musicians involved in a techno movement, she formed a band called EQV and released an album Ti si sav moj bol named after the famous Ekatarina Velika song off S' vetrom uz lice, the album itself containing a techno version of the same song.
 The album was published by the Austrian label Coop Arts & Crafts Unlimited.
 In October of the same year, EQV participated in Tactic Festival in Vienna.
-She further continued contributing as a guest star on albums and concerts of many Serbian bands and occasionally played with bands Glisers, Zion banda and Direktori.

-Magi played keyboards in Belgrade's band "The Glissers" 1995. and 1996.
-They performed on a weekly basis and released a CD "The Glissers Vol. 1" for IMAGO Records.
+She further continued contributing as a guest star on albums and concerts of many Serbian bands and occasionally played with bands the Glissers, Zion Banda and Direktori.
+Magi played keyboards in Belgrade's band the Glissers in 1995 and 1996.
+They performed on a weekly basis and released a CD The Glissers Vol. 1 for IMAGO Records.
 She also designed the cover for it.
-In 2019. it came out in vinyl form as an Album The Glissers for Yugovinyl and BIVECO.
+In 2019, it was re-released by Yugovinyl and BIVECO as an album in vinyl form under the title The Glissers.

-In 1996 she played several unplugged concerts with Električni orgazam, one of which was recorded and released the same year by B92 as Živo i akustično (Live and Acoustic).
-During that time she was also involved in several significant music projects ("S one strane duge", "Pesme iznad Istoka i Zapada").
+In 1996, she played several unplugged concerts with Električni Orgazam, one of which was recorded and released the same year by B92 as Živo i akustično.
+During that time, she was also involved in several significant music projects (S one strane duge, Pesme iznad Istoka i Zapada).
+In December 1998, she became the first rock artist from Serbia to perform in Croatia following the Yugoslav Wars.

-Sometime in 1996 Margita became a member of Ars Antibari writers society from Bar, which published several of her stories in two books ("Izgleda da će Jugo", Bar, 1996, and "Da li da ti kažem ko te je ubio, Gea?", Belgrade, 1999).
-In 2002 she composed the music for "Kaput mrtvog čoveka" (The Coat of a Dead Man) theater play directed by Hajdana Baletić, which turned out to be Magi's last music-related work.
+Sometime in 1996, Stefanović became a member of Ars Antibari writers society from Bar, which published several of her stories in two books (Izgleda da će jugo, Bar, 1996; and Da li da ti kažem ko te je ubio, Gea?, Belgrade, 1999).
+In 2002, she composed the music for the theatre play Kaput mrtvog čoveka directed by Hajdana Baletić, which turned out to be Stefanović's last music-related work.

 However, from 1996 onwards her life was mostly spent struggling with heroin addiction and the physical effects of long-term drug use.
-Following the passing of her father in February 1996, Margita's drug problems intensified.
-In order to support her habit, she sold pretty much all of her possessions including an apartment in downtown Belgrade.
-She used part of the money for a trip to India and also to buy two smaller apartments.
+Following the death of her father in February 1996, Stefanović's drug problems intensified.
+In order to support her addiction, she sold pretty much all of her possessions including an apartment in Vračar.
+She used part of the money for a trip to India, and also to buy two smaller apartments in Zvezdara and Čubura.
 Not long thereafter she sold those as well and eventually ended up living in a ramshackle modified garage in the suburb of Borča.
 By this time she was basically penniless, depending on charity and handouts for even the basics such as food.